nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 l/SNB9876E` updates the policy at the INDEX number 1 with the new licence plate provided.
-*  `edit 2 pn/AB12345J pe/31-12-2024` updates the policy at the INDEX number 2 with the new policy number and expiration date.
+*  `edit 2 pn/AB12345J pe/31-12-2024` updates the policy at the INDEX number 2 with the new policy number and expiry date.

 Acceptable values for each parameter:
 * `n/NAME`: Alphanumeric.